BBVA/gitbook/bbva_labs_security.md

 ### Masquerade - Real-Time data obfuscation

-Maquerade is a high-performance, real-time, multi-location data obfuscation tool.
+Masquerade is a high-performance, real-time, multi-location data obfuscation tool.

 Masquerade allows getting data from many different locations or sources, obfuscate it, and export it to other location. i.e: